Skip to content

 )

-state["todos"][1]["done"] = True
+store["todos"][1]["done"] = True

-del state["todos"][1]["done"]
+del store["todos"][1]["done"]

-state["todos"][1]["cool"] = True
+store["todos"][1]["cool"] = True

-state["letters"][1] = "z" # (1)!
+store["letters"][1] = "z"

 Supported types

-Using state in components
+Using stores in components

-hook, which returns a snapshot of the state.
+Now that we have a store object, we can use it in our components.
+To let Pret know that a component should re-render when a part of the state changes, we use the use_store_snapshot hook, which returns a snapshot of the state.
 This hook tracks access made on the state, and if a mutation on a part of the state that was accessed is detected :

-- the component will re-render
+• the component will re-render

-from pret import component, use_tracked, proxy
+from pret import component, use_store_snapshot, create_store

 from pret.ui.joy import Checkbox, Stack